 "I was conductor of the Underground Railroad for eight years, and I can say what most conductors can't say – I never ran my train off the track and I never lost a passenger." - Harriet Tubman

 The Underground Railroad was a lifeline for slaves escaping to freedom, and Harriet Tubman was undoubtedly one of its most famous "conductors."
-One hundred years since her passing (March 10, 1913), we invite you to revisit the life and legacy of Harriet Tubman.
+Over one hundred years since her passing (March 10, 1913), we invite you to revisit the life and legacy of Harriet Tubman.

 10 Interesting Facts about Harriet Tubman: